iambitttu/Airbnb-Analysis/README.md

 5. Examining availability patterns and demand fluctuations across seasons.
 6. Investigating location-based insights for specific regions or neighborhoods.
 7. Creating interactive visualizations for user exploration.
-8. Building a comprehensive dashboard using Tableau or Power BI for presenting key insights.
+8. Building a comprehensive dashboard using Power BI for presenting key insights.

 ### Data Source